SamuelWhitton/natural-daina/README.md

 lack of these in lanugaue level

-## Visibility and Inheritance of Constructor and Type Methods
+## Visibility and Inheritance of Constructors and Type Methods
 =for constructor the first - or + conflicts with other constructors, and the second and third conflicts with other constructors and also type methods
 = default constructor visibility (+++) and type method visibility (++-) = overriding